OmkarKirpan/pptxTrans/memory-bank/progress.md

         - Overlays interactive, transparent HTML elements for text shapes based on coordinates from `ProcessedSlide.shapes`.
         - Handles click events on text overlays to open an editing dialog.
         - Uses mock `ProcessedSlide` data for now.
+        - **Enhanced for Audit Logging (NEW):** Now passes detailed shape data to click handlers for better audit logging.
     - **Text Editing Dialog:**
         - Pops up with original text and an input for translation.
         - "Save" button updates local state (optimistic update) and attempts to save the `translated_text` to the `slide_shapes` table in Supabase.
+        - **Added Audit Logging (NEW):** Now records edit events with before/after text and shape details.
     - `SlideNavigator`: Displays mock slide thumbnails.
 Selection updates `currentSlide` in the editor.
 (Needs update for `ProcessedSlide` data).
     - `CommentsPanel`: Placeholder UI.